Pascal-0x90/whatCDN/README.md

 This is a simple tool "library" which will attempt to harvest/fingerprint CDN data about a website.

+A more stable and better made upgrade of this project can be found on: https://github.com/cisagov/findcdn

 ## How To Setup
 Make sure to run `pip3 install -r requirements.txt` before running anything in the library.